THE PROGRAM

 Can my family attend?

-Family members are not allowed to be present during the program.
+Family members are not allowed to be present during the program but may be invited to attend the Closing ceremony.

 How much spare time is there?

 BIYSC offers a full program with a very busy schedule.
-However, there is also some free time which can be used to participare on leisure activities or relax inside the residence premises.
+However, there is also some free time that can be used to participate in leisure activities or relax inside the residence premises.

 All meals, program activities, and transports are included in the participation fee.
 Extra money may be required for snacks or souvenirs.